BenJarvus Green-Ellis: 2011 season

 During the 2011 season, Green-Ellis split playing time with several other running backs, primarily Danny Woodhead.
+In Week 5, a 30–21 victory over the New York Jets, he had 27 carries for 136 yards and two touchdowns.
 At the end of the 2011 season, Green-Ellis and the Patriots appeared in Super Bowl XLVI.
-He had ten carries for 44 yards and two receptions for 15 yards, but the Patriots lost 21–17 to the New York Giants.
+He started the game and had ten carries for 44 yards and two receptions for 15 yards, but the Patriots lost 21–17 to the New York Giants.
 He rushed for 667 yards from 181 attempts with 11 touchdowns for the AFC Champion Patriots, with a yards per carry average of 3.7.
 He also had nine receptions for 159 yards.

 Cincinnati Bengals

 On March 21, 2012, Green-Ellis signed a three-year contract with the Cincinnati Bengals.
-On September 23, 2012, in a game against the Washington Football Team, Green-Ellis recorded his first career fumble, ending an impressive record of 589 touches without a fumble.
+On September 23, in a game against Washington, Green-Ellis recorded his first career fumble, ending an impressive record of 589 touches without a fumble.
 In the following game, a 27–10 win against the Jacksonville Jaguars, Green-Ellis fumbled two more times, but did not have another fumble the rest of the regular season.
+He had four games going over 100 rushing yards in a five-game span from Weeks 11–15.
 Despite playing in only fifteen games, he gained 1,000 rushing yards in a season for the second time in his career.

 Green-Ellis was paired with rookie Giovani Bernard and as a result of Bernard's effectiveness both rushing and receiving, his snaps declined in the 2013 season.
+In the 2013 season, Green-Ellis had 220 carries for 756 rushing yards and seven rushing touchdowns.
 On August 29, 2014, he was released by the Bengals, who added Jeremy Hill in the draft.